The Biggest Mistake Solo Ad Buyers Make

 If so, the potential for your profit margin increases.
 If they bought upsells, this is a useful piece of information to you, and you might consider making sure your offer to them has an upsell available also.

-What was the refund rate from the buying?
+What was the refund rate?

 If the refund rate was way above average every time this list bought something, that’s a red flag.
 On the other hand, a low refund rate can be a good leading indicator for your own offer to the same list.